City Center in Chattanooga in Hamilton County, Tennessee — The American South (East South Central)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.

 Location.
 35° 2.622′ N, 85° 18.478′ W. Marker is in Chattanooga, Tennessee, in Hamilton County.
 It is in City Center.
-Marker is on Lindsey Street north of East 11th Street, on the right when traveling south.
+It is on Lindsey Street north of East 11th Street, on the right when traveling south.
 This historical marker is affixed to the outside, eastern wall, of the U.S. Bankruptcy Court, just above the posted sign for reserved parking space #22.
 Touch for map.
 Marker is in this post office area: Chattanooga TN 37402, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Old Post Office (a few steps from this marker); Martin Hotel (about 600 feet away, measured in a direct line); The Impressions (about 700 feet away); Military History of Chattanooga (approx. 0.2 miles away); First Coca-Cola Bottling Company In The United States (approx. 0.2 miles away); Crutchfield House (approx. 0.2 miles away); Site of Crutchfield House (approx. ¼ mile away); Basilica of Saints Peter and Paul (approx. ¼ mile away).
+At least 8 other markers are within walking distance of this marker: Old Post Office (a few steps from this marker); Martin Hotel (about 600 feet away); The Impressions (about 700 feet away); Looking Back (approx. 0.2 miles away); Military History of Chattanooga (approx. 0.2 miles away); Sit-in Movement of 1960 (approx. 0.2 miles away); First Coca-Cola Bottling Company In The United States (approx. 0.2 miles away); a different marker also named Looking Back (approx. 0.2 miles away).
 Touch for a list and map of all markers in Chattanooga.

 Regarding A Point in the 2d Line of Works.
 With much help from Suzette Raney of the Local History and Genealogy Department of the Chattanooga Public Library, I have been able to put together some background information on these bronze and/or iron, Civil War related, tablets placed throughout the city of Chattanooga.